 IV.
 GEOGRAPHIC SCOPE OF REGULATION

 This Regulation applies to acts conducted on or off campus when relevant to the orderly conduct, processes, and functions of the University.
 For information and guidelines regarding on campus commercial solicitation activity reference UNF Regulation 7.0050R Commercial Activity; Selling of Merchandise, Activities Involving Off Campus Vendors.
 Specific Authority: Fla.
-Stat. § 1006.60(5) Approved by the Board of Trustees 1/28/2021
+Stat. §§553.865, 1006.60(5); BOG Regulation 14.010 Approved by the Board of Trustees 1/28/2021; revised xx/xx/xxxx